Low Expected Income

 - as long as this money is in the locked-in account, your spouse may have a right to a share of this money if there is a breakdown in your spousal relationship or if you die; and

-- if any money is withdrawn from the locked-in account, your spouse may lose any right that he or she has to a share of the money withdrawn.
+- if any money is withdrawn from the locked-in account, your spouse may lose any right that they have to a share of the money withdrawn.

-If the financial institution is not satisfied that the spouse understands what he or she is signing, it may refuse the application.
+If the financial institution is not satisfied that the spouse understands what they are signing, it may refuse the application.
 The financial institution may request proof of the spouse’s identity and spousal status.